ankrutik/notes/Pour Over Dial In.md

  #coffee

 *Send suggestions to ankrutik@gmail.com*

+## Current/Last known reliable recipe
+3 Pour Recipe
+12gm
+Bloom is 12gm x 3.
+Round up by 5gm.
+40 grams.
+Remaining coffee weight, divided by 2
+Second pour at 1'.
+Third at 1'25".
+Use Melodrip held at water surface.

 ## Common assumed practices
 - Chilled bloom
 	- I used a chilled whiskey rock under the drip of the bloom pour